papicella/elastic-book-service/README.md

 $ docker login -u DOCKER-HUB-USER -p PASSWD
 ```

 - Package using Cloud Native Buildpacks.
-Download pack CLI from here

 _Note: This will take some time for the first build_